Aztec dancer: Physical Description

-The Aztec dancer (Argia nahuana) damselfly is one of the pond damsels.
 The dark black stripe on the side of the thorax is forked from front to back.
 Other field marks include blue postocular spots, pale blue legs with a black stripe, and a blue ring on the seventh segment of the abdomen.
+Can be differentiated from similar subspecies by the larger width of the stripe down its mid dorsal thorax, and medial orientation of the cercus lobe.
+Additionally, the forewing contains four quadrangular cells and the hindwing has three.
+Females look similar to males with the exception of their mainly light brown coloring as opposed to the males' bright blue.